JilanAhmed/N-Queens-game/README.md

 # N-Queens-game
-an AI program for a game called N Queens
-The N Queen is the problem of placing N chess queens on an N×N chessboard so that no two queens attack each other. a solution requires that no two queens share the same row, column, or diagonal.
+an AI program for a game called N Queens using pycharm The N Queen is the problem of placing N chess queens on an N×N chessboard so that no two queens attack each other. a solution requires that no two queens share the same row, column, or diagonal.
 There are 92 solutions.